 More teacher training options

-There are a number of new teacher education programmes, designed to offer flexibility, and encourage diversity in the profession.
+There are different teacher education programmes, designed to offer flexibility, and encourage diversity in the profession.

-- MSc Transformative Learning and Teaching programme – University of Edinburgh
+- Postgraduate MSc Transformative Learning and Teaching programme – University of Edinburgh

 Most of the programmes are linked to local authorities and involve teaching in schools within these local authorities during the course.